 l'Aup du Seuil - Roman Inscription from St. Philibert

 This is another spectacular walk which follows the sangle path to the Roman Inscription, and allows us to explore the southern half of the l'Aup Seuil.
 It deserve its grading, for it includes a little bit of scrambling, and some very exposed walking, but if you're reasonably fit, agile, and have a reasonable head for heights, it's a walk to be savoured.
 However - be warned: do avoid this route in wet weather, or whenever there is likely to be ice or snow around.
 The time given is for the full walk.
 Note that the route involves a trespass - see the warning note here.

-The route starts from a forestry road above St Philibert (map), climbs up to the Roman Inscription - a pass mid-way along the western crest of the Aup Seuil, traverses the southern half of the upland basin, ascends to the top of the col de Bellefond, and returns down the valley back to the car.
+The route starts from a forestry road above St Philibert (map), climbs up to the Roman Inscription - a pass mid-way along the western crest of the Aup Seuil, traverses the southern half of the upland basin, ascends to the top of the col de Bellefont, and returns down the valley back to the car.